nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Below is an example usage scenario and how the mcs mechanism behaves at each step.

 Step 1: Assume that the user has already added two modules to y2s1:
-The first module is CS2113, a 4 MC module which was added using the following command "add m/cs2113 s/y2s1 mc/4 g/a" The second module is CS2030, a 4 MC module which was added using the following command "add m/cs2030 s/y2s1 mc/4 g/a"
+The first module is CS2113, a 4 MC module which was added using the following command `add m/cs2113 s/y2s1 mc/4 g/a` The second module is CS2030, a 4 MC module which was added using the following command `add m/cs2030 s/y2s1 mc/4 g/a`

-Step 2: The user input of "mcs s/y2s1" will be taken in for the parser and an object of class 'Mcs' will be returned.
+Step 2: The user input of `mcs s/y2s1` will be taken in for the parser and an object of class 'Mcs' will be returned.

 Step 3: The execute method of MCs class that is overrides will be called with parameter of the semester and will iterate through the moduleList.
 If the semester in which a particular module is taken matches the semester given as the argument, then mcsCount variable